Management by exception: Active versus passive

 When reviewing management by exception and trying to determine where a skill set resides or what style they follow, it is important to keep in mind that this leadership method involves two distinct paths.

 One, active management by exception, where the leader is proactive in assisting with issues and actively participates and watches subordinates to prevent mistakes.
 Two, passive management by exception.
 In this method, the manager only intervenes when standards are not being met and action must be taken, usually after something has happened rather than along the way.

 There is value in taking either approach, but is not determinable until you can understand your environment.
 In a Laissez-faire, relaxed environment, where individuals understand their roles and are SMEs respectively, then following a more passive approach may encourage group morale and sense of independence.
 In a more stringent, less straightforward environment with people who are only starting in the role or not fully understanding tasks, taking a more active position would most likely prove to be the more beneficial route, as the step-by-step guidance can improve competence, as well as confidence.

+Advantages and disadvantages

 Advantages

 The main advantage of management by exception is that problematic issues are identified rapidly and managers are able to use their time and energy more wisely for important issues rather than for less important ones that could provoke delays in their daily operations.
 Additionally, managers need to work less on statistics and the frequency of making decisions becomes less, which saves time.
 As managers take fewer decisions, employees have more responsibility, which increases their motivation.